docker-mailserver/docker-mailserver-helm/charts/docker-mailserver/README.md

 This can get a bit complicated, as explained in the docker-mailserver (documentation)[https://docker-mailserver.github.io/docker-mailserver/latest/config/advanced/kubernetes/#exposing-your-mail-server-to-the-outside-world].

+If you disable the PROXY protocol and your mail server is not exposed using a load-balancer service with an external traffic policy in "Local" mode, then all incoming mail traffic will look like it comes from a local Kubernetes cluster IP.

-One approach is to use the PROXY protocol, which is also explained in the (documentation)[https://docker-mailserver.github.io/docker-mailserver/latest/config/advanced/kubernetes/#proxy-port-to-service-via-proxy-protocol].
+One approach to preserving the client IP address is to use the PROXY protocol, which is also explained in the (documentation)[https://docker-mailserver.github.io/docker-mailserver/latest/config/advanced/kubernetes/#proxy-port-to-service-via-proxy-protocol].

 The Helm chart supports the use of the proxy protocol via the `proxy_protocol` key.
-To enable it set the `enable` key to true.
+To enable it set the `proxy_protocol.enable` key to true.
 You will also want to set the `trustedNetworks` key.

 ```yaml
 proxy_protocol: